-- Ensuring visitors, seniors and Approved Volunteers are properly protected; - Ensuring where risks exist, they are managed responsibly and we understand the consequences if the risks are not managed properly; and - Enabling individuals to understand that as well as the right to protection, visitors, seniors and Approved Volunteers also have to exercise responsibility. - We make every effort to maintain your safety, but you also have a responsibility for your own also.
+- Ensuring visitors, Seniors and Endorsed Volunteers are properly protected. - Ensuring where risk exist, manage responsibly, and understand the consequences if the risk is not managed properly. - Enabling individuals to understand that as well as the right to protection, visitors, Seniors and Endorsed Volunteers must also exercise responsibility and manage risk; and - We make every effort to maintain safety, but visitors, Seniors and Endorsed Volunteers also have a responsibility for their own risk within reason.

-Sensible risk management is NOT about;
+Sensible risk management is NOT about:

-- Creating a totally risk-free environment; - Generating useless paperwork for the sake of it: - · Scaring people by exaggerating or publishing trivial risks; and - Stopping recreational or social activity so long as real risks are managed.
+- Creating a totally risk-free environment. - Generating useless paperwork for the sake of it. - Scaring people by exaggerating or publishing trivial risk; and - Stopping recreational or social activity so long as real risk is managed.